otso-andersen/shoebill-template-pelican/README.md

 # Template Static Website
 This is a template website using [Pelican](http://docs.getpelican.com/en/stable/index.html).
 You can get it working, make it your own and publish it in less than an hour.

+Main features are:
+* Articles on a category page can either be displayed with a grid or a list
+* Drafts are password protected
+*

 See the demo [here](https://otso-andersen.github.io/shoebill-template-pelican/).
 To test a password protected page, go to [this encrypted article](https://otso-andersen.github.io/shoebill-template-pelican/drafts/protected-one_encrypted.html) and enter the password `1234`.